Skip to content

 }

-Unlike @Toolbar, @Button places the button inside the form layout alongside the fields rather than in the toolbar strip at the top.
+Unlike @Toolbar, @Button places the button at the bottom of the form rather than in the toolbar strip at the top.

 Marks a method to appear as a row-level action in a listing.
 The method receives the selected row as its parameter.